 We had no idea this wondrous rock formation existed in British Columbia.
 The unique cavern was created by salty ocean water breaking down the sandstone over time.
 What makes it so rare is the size of its overhang.
 At 100 m long and 4 m high, it looks like a giant wave made out of rock.

 Malaspina Galleries can be easily reached by foot.
 Park at the end of Malaspina Drive and take the trail to the coast.
 You will see the galleries around the point to the left.

 4. Visit Paradise Island Alpaca Farm to feed alpacas, miniature horses and goats

 This is a fun spot you don't want to miss, especially if you have kids.
 We browsed the alpaca wool shop and were invited by the passionate owners to meet and feed their farm animals.
-We got a guided tour around to see the miniature horses, goats and learned a lot about alpaca farming.
+We were guided around to see the miniature horses and goats and learned a lot about alpaca farming.

 This is a free activity and there was no pressure to buy anything in the shop after.
 There is a donation box outside if you wish to donate.

 5. Walk through the Fairy Garden at the Alpaca Farm

 After you're done visiting the cute farm animals, don't miss the whimsical nature walk behind the farm with crafted displays, like mushrooms, gnome homes and tiny homemade suspension bridges between trees.
 It's super cute!